HelinXu/cheatsheet/README.md

 main.py                                                                100% 4496    96.4KB/s   00:00
 ```

-[SCP](https://linux.die.net/man/1/scp) is a great resource for copying files from server to server.
-Unfortunately,
-I use it infrequently enough that I never remember the syntax.

----

 ### Local to Remote

 - Copy file from the local host to a remote host

 `scp /path/to/myfile.txt username@remotehost:/some/remote/directory`

 - Copy files from from the local host to your home directory on the remote host

 `scp /path/to/myfile.txt /path/to/myotherfile.txt username@remotehost:~`

 - Copy file from the local host to a remote host using port 2264

 `scp -P 2264 /path/to/myfile.txt username@remotehost:/some/remote/directory`

 - Copy directory from the local host to a remote host

 `scp -r /some/local/directory/ username@remotehost:/some/remote/directory/`

----

 ### Remote to Local

 - Copy file from a remote host to the local host

 `scp username@remotehost:/path/to/myfile.txt /some/local/path/to/myfile.txt`

 - Copy file from the remote host to your current directory on the local host

 `scp username@remotehost:/path/to/myfile.txt .`

----

 ### Remote to Remote

 - Copy file from one remote host to another

 `scp username@remotehost:/some/remote/directory/myfile.txt username@otherremotehost:/some/remote/directory/`